 Edema is swelling caused by the abnormal buildup of fluid in the body.
-The fluid collects under the skin within the tissues that are outside of the circulatory system (the system that carries blood through the body).
-Edema is most common in the feet and legs, but it can occur in the hands, arms, face, abdomen (where it is called ascites ), and around the lungs (where it is called pleural effusion ).
+The fluid collects under the skin within the tissues that are outside of the circulatory system.
+The circulatory system carries blood through the body.

 - Cancer, especially kidney, liver, or ovarian cancers

-- Some types of chemotherapy, including cisplatin (Platinol) and docetaxel (Taxotere)
+- Some types of chemotherapy, including cisplatin (Platinol) and docetaxel (Docefrez, Taxotere)

 - Low levels of protein in the blood, caused by poor nutrition

 - Inactivity, which can cause fluid to collect in the feet and legs

 - Problems with kidney, liver, or heart function